Contents - Index

 6. Adjust the corresponding volume level using the slider to an appropriate level, if it is enabled.

-(If your computer is running Windows Vista, follow this procedure to set the recording level:
+(If your computer is running Windows 8, 7, or Vista, follow this procedure to set the recording level:

 1. After pressing the Recording Level button in intelliScore, you should see the Sound window with the Recording tab selected.